🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 It's U.S. Coast Guard-approved for everything from wakeboarding and waterskiing to tubing.
 The open-sided design has four adjustable front buckles and webbed straps that make it easy to get into and out of.

-It has a durable 200D nylon shell and lightweight PE floatation foam.
+This water ski vest has a durable 200D nylon shell and lightweight PE floatation foam.
 Universal sizing fits 30-50 chests.
-The wide size range makes it easy to wear over a cold water wetsuit.
+The wide size range makes it easy to wear over a cold-water wetsuit.

-SGT Knots water ski rope is great for beginner to expert skiers.
-It's made of polypropylene fibers that, like most marine rope, are resistant to mold, mildew, water and UV rays
+The SGT Knots water ski rope is great for beginner to expert skiers.
+It's made of polypropylene fibers that, like most marine ropes, are resistant to mold, mildew, water and UV rays

 A hollow braid construction method makes it lightweight.
 The tractor grip handle floats, making it easy to find when dropped.
 It's 3/8 inches wide and 75 feet long.